envima/photodb/collections/_usage/metadata.md

 ### log

-List of entries documenting actions that where performed on the metadata.
+List of entries documenting actions that were performed on the metadata.
 Properties of the log entries:
 - **action** Short description of the action
 - **date** timestamp the action was performed, more properties may be added specific to the action.